Heat pumps: Why Germany's heating revolution is stalling – DW – 09/20/2024

 The drop in demand has dealt a big blow to the government's ambitious goal of installing 500,000 heat pumps annually starting in 2024.

-Malte Bei der Wieden from the green think tank, Institute for Applied Ecology (Öko-Institut) in Freiburg, Germany, says more attractive subsidies announced by the government last year for 2024 may have caused homeowners earlier this year to hold back on investing in a new heating system.
+Malte Bei der Wieden from the green think tank Institute for Applied Ecology (Öko-Institut), says more attractive subsidies announced by the government last year for 2024 may have caused homeowners earlier this year to hold back on investing in a new heating system.
 "Applications for people living in their own homes have only been available since the end of February 2024.
 For landlords and homeowners associations, applications have only recently become available," he told DW.

 Critics of the new regulation say the law is a bureaucratic nightmare and has caused a lot of confusion.
 BDH chief Markus Staudt has called on the government to ensure greater planning security for investors.
 "It is of central importance that the government sends a signal of trust to the citizens," he told news agency AFP recently.

-Malte Bei der Wieden says investors' reluctance at year-end was also caused by inadequate media coverage of the consequences of the new rules to be introduced which had led to confusion and "uncertainty."
+Bei der Wieden says investors' reluctance at year-end was also influenced by inadequate media coverage of the new rules, which had led to confusion and "uncertainty."
 He accused some German media outlets of spreading "false information about heat pumps that wouldn't work in unrenovated buildings or that the entire house would need to be insulated first."

 Complexity leaves customers skeptical